mirayatech/Blog-App/README.md

-### 💬  &nbsp; Blog-App
+### 💡 - About this project
-A blog app built with react, typescript and firebase
+This is a blog application built with react, typescript and firebase.
+You can see everyone else's posts and like their posts.
+You must sign up with Google to create a blog post.
+Those logged in can delete their blog posts, but not those of others.
+You cannot like your own post.
+As long as you are logged in, you can only see which posts are in the feed and like others posts

 ### 🧠 - What I learned